Nonprofit Board Lab 2025

 Serving on a nonprofit board offers a meaningful opportunity to lead with purpose—but it also calls for a distinct kind of readiness.
 Beyond professional expertise or good intentions, board members are expected to contribute in ways that reflect deep commitment to the mission.

-This session invites participants to explore how they can bring clarity, commitment, and purpose to their role on a nonprofit board—whether they’re stepping into it for the first time or refining how they lead.
-Participants will explore what effective board service truly requires.
+This session invites participanted to explore how they can bring clarity, commitment, and purpose to their role on a nonprofit board—whether they’re stepping into it for the first time or refining how they lead.
+Participants explored what effective board service truly requires.

 Speakers